 Another meeting will be held 7 p.m.
 Monday, Nov.
-18, to clean up

-Last year the local Toys for Tots It was concluded from the meet- effort provided toys for 530 ern movie scene where the sheriff in prison for assault. get out of town.
+18, to clean up somewhat akin to the classic west- brother, Mario Martin, to 15 years ern movie scene where the sheriff in prison for assault. gives someone until sundown to